What's Transpersonal Therapy? Definition & Types

 Online Therapy With BetterHelp

 A licensed online therapist can address things like depression, anxiety, and other specific mental health conditions or illnesses.
 Qualified & experienced therapists, including those who take a transpersonal approach to therapy, help people feel their best, improve mental health, and strengthen or heal relationships.
-Online therapy is designed to make it as easy as possible to get the help and support you need.
+Online counseling is designed to make it as easy as possible to get the help and support you need.

-All 20,000+ licensed mental health professionals and therapists currently available on the BetterHelp.com therapy platform are experienced practitioners.
+All 20,000+ licensed mental health professionals and therapists currently available on the BetterHelp.com platform are experienced practitioners.
 Our online therapists come from a wide array of different backgrounds, practices, beliefs and cultures.

-We have therapists whose expertise lies in mental health and wellness, marriage and family concerns, couples counseling, addiction, etc. For example, if someone has depression or anxiety (or other mental health conditions), speaking with a therapist through the BetterHelp therapy platform who is experienced in this realm can help the individual recover, regain their energy, and move forward in life in a productive and meaningful way, via therapy.
+We have therapists whose expertise lies in mental health and wellness, marriage and family concerns, couples counseling, addiction, etc. For example, if someone has depression or anxiety (or other mental health conditions), speaking with a therapist through the BetterHelp platform who is experienced in this realm can help the individual recover, regain their energy, and move forward in life in a productive and meaningful way.
 A couples' therapist can use our platform to help couples with marriage, trust, or other related concerns.
 We even have therapists for teenagers who can help navigate the concerns that teens face daily.

 BetterHelp offers affordable therapy as an alternative form of face-to-face therapy that allows a therapist to communicate with you remotely through the internet: chat therapy, phone therapy or video session therapy.
 By choosing what therapy method works best for you, you can get the help you need when you need it, and how you need it.